ric2b/Vivaldi-browser/chromium/docs/website/site/chromium-os/developer-library/guides/portage/ebuild-faq/index.md

 other top-level ChromiumOS packages as explicit dependencies.
 Thus, all of ChromiumOS is built when building this one package.

-A small but important detail is that normally `build_packages` calls `parallel_emerge`, a script which builds a number of packages in parallel, taking advantage of multi-core machines.
+A small but important detail is that normally `cros build-packages` calls `emerge`, a script which builds a number of packages in parallel, taking advantage of multi-core machines.
 This is why you will see a display showing how many packages are left to build, and how many are currently in progress.

 If you are using the minilayout then you will not have downloaded all the source for ChromeOS.
 So when an ebuild is emerged it may need to download some source.